nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/shepherds-pies.md

 ## Project Description

 ### Orders
 Giuseppe's (Joe, to his friends) restaurant has a dining room and delivery service available, and an order can either be placed for a particular table number or for delivery.
-Joe can tell if an order is for delivery if an employee has been assigned to deliver it.
-Orders are also always associated with the employee that took the order (at a table or over the phone).
 Each order at the restaurant can have multiple pizzas on it.

+Each order can potentially have two employees assigned to it for different purposes - Joe can tell if an order is for delivery if an employee has been assigned as the deliverer for that order.
+Orders are also _always_ associated with the employee that took the order (at a table or over the phone).

-Joe needs to see what the total cost for the order will be based on the total cost of all of the pizzas.
+Joe needs to see what the total cost for the order will be based on the total cost of all of the pizzas on that order.
 He also needs to see if the customer left a tip.
 Joe's restaurant is located in a magical place with no sales tax.
 For record-keeping purposes, Joe also needs to know the date and time an order was placed.

 ### Pizza
 Eventually there will be other items available, but for the restaurant opening Joe is going to only serve pizzas.
 The pizzas come in three sizes - small, medium, and large.
 Each pizza on an order can have a cheese type, a sauce type, and then any number of toppings chosen from a list on the menu.